brimdata/zed/python/zed/README.md

 # To use a different base URL, supply it as an argument.
 client = zed.Client()

+c.create_pool('TestPool')

+# Load some ZSON records from a string.
+A file-like object also works.
+# Data format is detected automatically and can be JSON, NDJSON, Zeek TSV,
+# ZJSON, ZNG, or ZSON.
+c.load('TestPool', '{s:"hello"} {s:"world"}')

-# Begin executing a Zed query for all records in the pool named
+# Begin executing a Zed query for all records in TestPool.
-# "TestPool".
-This returns an iterator, not a container.
+# This returns an iterator, not a container.
 records = client.query('from TestPool'):

 # Stream records from the server.